-Lloyds Banking Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
-In 2013 HMRC informed Lloyds Banking Group that its interpretation of the UK rules means that the group relief is not available.
-In 2020, HMRC concluded their enquiry into the matter and issued a closure notice.
-Lloyds Banking Group's interpretation of the UK rules has not changed and hence it appealed to the First Tier Tax Tribunal, with a hearing having taken place in May 2023.
-If the final determination of the matter by the judicial process is that HMRC's position is correct, management estimate that this would result in an increase in current tax liabilities for the Company of approximately £7.7 million (including interest).
-Lloyds Banking Group, following conclusion of the hearing and having taken appropriate advice, does not consider that this is a case where additional tax will ultimately fall due.
+The Group has an open matter in relation to a claim for group relief of losses incurred in its former Irish banking subsidiary, which ceased trading on 31 December 2010.
+In 2020, HMRC concluded its enquiry into the matter and issued a closure notice denying the group relief claim.
+The Group appealed to the First Tier Tax Tribunal.
+The hearing took place in May 2023.
+In January 2025, the First Tier Tribunal concluded in favour of HMRC.
+The Group believes it has applied the rules correctly and that the claim for group relief is correct.
+Having reviewed the Tribunal's conclusions and having taken appropriate advice the Group intends to appeal the decision and does not consider this to be a case where an additional tax liability will ultimately fall due.
+If the final determination of the matter by the judicial process is that HMRC's position is correct, management believes that this would result in an increase in the Company's current tax liabilities of approximately £8.1 million (including interest).